Click for a transcript of Johan Rockstrom: Let the environment guide our development" video.

 In fact, we're in a phase where transformative change is necessary, which opened the window for innovation, for new ideas, and new paradigms.
 This is a scientific journey on the challenges facing humanity in the global phase of sustainability.
 On this journey, I'd like to bring, apart from yourselves, a good friend.
 A stakeholder who's always absent when we deal with the negotiations on environmental issues.
 A stakeholder who refuses to compromise.

 Planet Earth.
-So I thought I'd bring it with me here today on stage to have her as a witness of a remarkable journey, which humbly reminds us of the period of grace we've had over the past 10,000 years.
+So I thought I'd bring her with me here today on stage to have her as a witness of a remarkable journey, which humbly reminds us of the period of grace we've had over the past 10,000 years.
 This is the living conditions on the planet over the last 100,000 years.
 It's a very important period.
 It's roughly half the period when we've been fully modern humans on the planet.
 We've had the same roughly abilities of developed civilizations as we know it.
 This is the environmental conditions on the planet here used as a proxy temperature variability.

-It was jumpy ride.
+It was a jumpy ride.
 80,000 years back in a crisis we leave Africa.
 We colonized Australia in another crisis 60,000 years back.
 Leave Asia for Europe and another crisis 40,000 years back and then we enter the remarkably stable Holocene phase, the only period in the whole history of the planet that we know of that could support human development.
 1,000 years into this period, we abandon our hunting and gather patterns.
 We go from a couple of million people to the 7 billion people we are today.
-The mass of time and culture.
+The Mesopotamian culture.
 We invent agriculture.
 We domesticate animals and plants.
 You have the Roman the Greek and the story as you know it.
 The only phase as we know it that can support humanity.

-The trouble is, we're putting a quadruple squeeze on this poor planet, a quadruple squeeze which, as it's first squeeze, has population growth, of course.
+The trouble is, we're putting a quadruple squeeze on this poor planet, a quadruple squeeze which, as its first squeeze, has population growth, of course.
 Now, this is not only about numbers.
 This is not only about the fact that we're 7 billion people committed to 9 billion people.
 It's an equity issue as well.
-The majority of environmental impact on the planet have been caused by the rich minority, the 20% that jumped onto the industrial bandwagon in the mid-18th century.
+The majority of environmental impacts on the planet have been caused by the rich minority, the 20% that jumped onto the industrial bandwagon in the mid-18th century.
 The majority of the planet, aspiring for development, having the right for development, are largely aspiring for an unsustainable lifestyle, a momentous pressure.

 The second pressure on the planet is, of course, the climate agenda, the big issue where the policy interpretation of science is that it would be enough to stabilize greenhouse gases at 450 ppm to avoid average temperatures exceeding two degrees.
 To avoid the risk that we may be destabilizing the west Antarctic ice shelf holding six meters level rise.
 The risk of destabilizing Greenland ice sheet holding another seven meter sea level rise.